 9625 E. 150th Street, 46060

-Eagle Care Day Camp is open to all entering Kindergarten through entering 5th grade students on the campus of Heritage Christian School.
+Heritage Day Camps are open to all entering Kindergarten through entering 5th grade students on the campus of Heritage Christian School.
 Campers can choose to attend 1 week or all summer with different themes and activities offered each week.
 Camp includes STEM hands on activities/experiments, art projects, crazy camp activities and games, field trips off campus during some weeks, and daily corporate worship and devotions.

 6401 E 75th Street, Indianapolis, IN 46250